andreso04z/pokedex-repl/README.md

 - Writing clean, type-safe code with TypeScript
 - Managing application state and command registry
 - Unit testing TypeScript applications
+- Implementing a versatile caching system to reduce calls to external API's

 ## 🚀 How to Run